-1. Areas identified as Commercial (COM) shall be developed predominantly with a mix of commercial uses ranging in scales and intensities, such as small, medium and large format retail, office, hospitality, service commercial, vehicle sales/servicing, institutional uses and other similar uses subject to compliance with the RM of Stanley Zoning By-law.

-- 2. Commercial development sites shall have direct access to collector roads or access via internal road and/or service roads that access a collector road. - 3.
+- Areas identified as Commercial (COM) shall be developed predominantly with a mix of commercial uses ranging in scales and intensities, such as small, medium, and large format retail, office, hospitality, service commercial, vehicle sales/servicing, institutional uses, and other similar uses subject to compliance with the RM of Stanley Zoning By-law. - 2.
+Commercial development sites shall have direct access to collector roads or access via internal road and/or service roads that access a collector road. - 3.
 Commercial development along Road 20 West shall limit the number of direct access points onto Road 20 West, with development sites being accessed primarily through local and service roads. - 4.
 Highway commercial development shall be the predominant land use for areas in the immediate vicinity of PTH 14 to maximize highway frontage exposure. - 5.
-Development proponents for lands adjacent to PTH 14 should consider Manitoba Infrastructure's long-term plans for the widening of PTH 14 when undertaking the planning process for development. - 6.
+All future commercial development adjacent to PTH 14 shall consider future highway improvements (including twinning and additional right-of-way requirements) for PTH.
+Development proponents are encouraged submit future concept and/or site plans to Manitoba Infrastructure for review prior to official submission to the RM of Stanley for approval. - 6.
+That any conceptual and/or future development plans be submitted to Manitoba Infrastructure for review and approval prior to official application submission. - 7.
 Commercial development shall provide appropriate buffering from adjacent and abutting residential development through fencing, landscaping, green space and minimum building setbacks in compliance with the RM of Stanley Zoning By-law.

-8.3 INDUSTRIAL (IN)
+8.3 Industrial (IN)